More Efficient Estimation for Logistic Regression with Optimal Subsample: Introduction

 This paper focuses on logistic regression models, which are widely used for statistical inference in many disciplines, such as business, computer science, education, and genetics, among others \citep{hosmer2013applied}.
-Based on optimal subsample taken according to OSMAC developed in \cite{WangZhuMa2017}, more efficient methods, in terms of both parameter estimation and numerical computation, will be proposed.
+Based on optimal subsamples taken according to OSMAC developed in \cite{WangZhuMa2017}, more efficient methods, in terms of both parameter estimation and numerical computation, will be proposed.
 The reminder of the paper is organized as follows.
 Model setups and notations are introduced in Section~\ref{sec:notations}.
 The OSMAC will also be briefly reviewed in this section.
 Section~\ref{sec:more-effic-infer} presents the more efficient estimator and its asymptotic properties.
-Section~\ref{sec:poisson-sampling} considers Poisson sampling.
+Section~\ref{sec:poisson-sampling} considers Poisson subsampling.
 Section~\ref{sec:pilot-estim-pract} discusses issues related to practical implementation and summaries the methods from Sections~\ref{sec:more-effic-infer} and \ref{sec:poisson-sampling} into two practical algorithms.
-Section~\ref{sec:uncond-distr} gives unconditional asymptotic distributions for the estimator from Poisson sampling.
+Section~\ref{sec:uncond-distr} gives unconditional asymptotic distributions for the estimator from Poisson subsampling.
+Section~\ref{sec:misspecifications} discusses asymptotic distributions with pilot and model misspecifications.
 Section~\ref{sec:numerical-examples} evaluates the practical performance of the proposed methods using numerical experiments.
 Section~\ref{sec:summary} concludes, and the appendix contains proofs and technical details.